 LM - Lee Ming

 Tell us about yourself.
-What do you do for Living?
+What do you do for a living?
 What are your interests?

 YF: I'm an interior designer, I have a full time job doing sales & design for a high-end kitchen imported from Germany.